Implementation Overview Assignment

 This Implementation Overview demonstrates how my instructional design for a 2nd Grade Personal Narrative Writing module was implemented in a blended digital learning environment using Google Classroom.

-Following the Start Here module, the course includes two instructional modules:
+Following these introductory modules, the course includes two instructional modules:

 Module 1: Planning Your Narrative – Students brainstorm and outline their personal narrative using the graphic organizer and anchor chart.